PaaS-TA/paas-ta-container-platform-guide-eng/use-guide/portal/container-platform-user-portal-guide.md

 ![IMG_088]

 ##### <div id='3-2-7-5'/> 3.2.7.5.
 Delete Service
-1. Click the Delete button in Service Details, then a pop-up window for Delete Service appears.
+1. Click the Delete button in Service Details, then a pop-up window to Delete Service appears.

 #### Service Details Page
 ![IMG_089]